 Strongholds of the mind: controlling thoughts

 The NT refers to strongholds in the context of spiritual warfare.
 Satan has established a stronghold in humanity by implanting negative words and experiences that develop wrong beliefs, thought patterns and consequently, behaviour which is resistant to the plans and working of God.
 These negative attitudes and wrong beliefs develop from dramatic events and experiences that we accept into our minds (even from early childhood when we don’t know how to adequately process the information) whereby we think and believe what is contrary to the truth and to God’s Word, and they can then hold us in their grip.
-Once a wrong concept is received unless it is challenged and rejected it will consolidate and increase its power, as its message is replayed in our mind.
+As a stronghold is an incorrect thinking pattern, once a wrong concept is received unless it is challenged and rejected it will consolidate and increase its power, as its message is replayed in our mind.
 Through his deception and lies, Satan holds people in bondage by the shame of past failures and sins, destructive addictions and injurious words through blinding their minds to the liberating power of the gospel (2 Cor 4:4).
 Instead, we should be listening and agreeing with the truth of God’s Word, which brings freedom and says our sins have been cleansed by the blood of Christ (Jn 8:32,36; 1 Jn 1:7).

 “Don’t give the Devil a foothold” any longer, use the truth to dispel his deception and lies (Eph 4:27).